 Since Monday 30 March 2020, Learning Disability Services has been based in Dumbarton Day Centre, Bruce St, Dumbarton.

-In a bid to help tackle period poverty, West Dunbartonshire Council receives Scottish Government funding and is working together with UK Social Enterprise @HeyGirlsUK.
-Making sure our community has free access to period protection in community venues across the authority.
+In a bid to help tackle period poverty, West Dunbartonshire Council receives Scottish Government funding and is working together with UK Social Enterprise @HeyGirlsUK, making sure our communities have free access to period protection in community venues across the authority.

-Although our usual collection venues are temporarily closed during COVID-19, free sanitary products will continue to be available throughout West Dunbartonshire.
+Most of our usual community collection venues were temporarily closed during COVID-19 or had restricted access, and ongoing changes to local restrictions has resulted in some being closed again.
+Despite this, free sanitary products will continue to be available throughout West Dunbartonshire.

 Social care providers, personal assistants and unpaid carers in West Dunbartonshire who require Personal Protective Equipment (PPE) for their role can now access it locally.